 The benefits of integrating sustainable practices into special events include:

 - Making events marketable to sponsors

-- Instilling positive change in vendors and attendees.
+- Instilling positive change in vendors and attendees

-- Diverting recyclables and compostables from the landfill.
+- Diverting recyclables and compostables from the landfill

-- Reducing greenhouse gases.
+- Reducing greenhouse gases

-- Increasing environmental awareness.
+- Increasing environmental awareness

-- Reducing landfill costs.
+- Reducing landfill costs

-Below are recommendations for making your event sustainable.
+Throughout these pages, you’ll see tips and recommendations for making your event sustainable.
 We can all do our part to make a difference!

-ASU Green Event Program
+Sustainable Event Recognition Program